fsprojects/Avalonia.FuncUI/docs/components/hooks.md

 > Readable state value that can be subscribed to.

-Readables are values which you can subscribe to get updates, this are common values used
+Readables are values to which you can subscribe to get updates, these are commonly used values.

-An example would be the following
+An example would be the following:

 ```fsharp
 Component(fun ctx ->